-This page has EPI Quick Guides for those living in countries outside the USA such as: UK, Australia, Portugual/Brazil, France, South Africa and Spain.
+This page has EPI Quick Guides for those living in countries outside the USA such as: UK, Australia, Brazil/Portugal, France, India, South Africa and Spain.
+There is also a FB & Website link to a Canadian EPI page.

 UK Brochure for Managing EPI in the UK